marcoalopez/marcoalopez.github.io/Resume.md

 # *PhD* Marco A. Lopez-Sanchez

-***Short bio***: Marco is a postdoctoral researcher in [Géosciences Montpellier](http://www.gm.univ-montp2.fr/?lang=fr) (Université de Montpellier - France).
-He received his *PhD* in Geology from the University of Oviedo (Spain) in 2013 supervised by Sergio Llana-Fúnez, Alberto Marcos and F. J. Martínez.
-His *PhD* thesis dealt with the study of an ancient crustal-scale shear zone located in the hinterland of the Iberian massif (Variscan orogeny).
-From 2013 till now, he combined jobs outside academia as Geology teacher and self-employed geology consultant with post-doctoral training in the [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) (Oviedo, Spain) research group and, now, in the [Andrea Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) (Montpellier, France) research group.
+***Short bio***: Marco is a postdoctoral researcher in [Géosciences Montpellier](http://www.gm.univ-montp2.fr/?lang=fr) (France).
+He received his *PhD* in Geology from the University of Oviedo (Spain) in 2013 with the study of an ancient crustal-scale shear zone located in the hinterland of the Iberian massif (Variscan orogeny).
+Until the end of 2017, he combined jobs outside academia as a Geology teacher and self-employed geologist with post-doctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) (Oviedo, Spain).
+Since 2018, he works as a full-time researcher in [Andréa Tommasi's](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) research group located in Montpellier (France).
 So far, Marco has participated in five research projects.
+At the moment, he puts all his efforts in the development of the [IDEA project](https://github.com/marcoalopez/IDEAproject).

 Marco research interests range from different aspects of geodynamics, from microscopic to orogen-scale processes.
 His primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD techniques, and understanding strain localization in nature.
-He also has academic interests in geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
-Marco also enjoys doing scientific computing and programming to create scientific tools.
+Other interests are geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
+Marco also enjoys doing [scientific computing and programming](https://github.com/marcoalopez) to create scientific tools.

 ## Personal details